hindaf99/Charity-Funding-Predictor/README.md

    ### In order to increase the model performance, I considered the following steps:

-   - I removed 'STATUS' and 'ASK_AMT'
+   - I removed 'STATUS' and 'ASK_AMT'columns
    - I added a third hidden layer with 10 neurons and I chose Relu as activation function
    - I changed the number of neurons( 80 for layer 1 and 30 for layer 2)